-Given the success of the previous investment, the trustees intend to reinvest a sum of £120,000 into a series of cautious investment funds with Aviva Investment Managers.
-The new investment is reviewed on a six monthly basis to allow us to update our records and decide if any amendments should be applied.
+This investment is reviewed on a six monthly basis to allow us to update our records and decide if any amendments should be applied.
 These funds will once again be available to VisionZambia at any time.

 www.aegon.co.uk Paul Scott info@sfs.uk.com